shahar3/bubble-grid/README.md

 - Stack items vertically within columns
 - Automatic screen-fitting with `FitScreen` option
 - Frame component with borders and padding
-- Support for nested components
+- Support for nested components (and grids)
 - Implement your size-aware components through `Sizer` interface

 ## Installation